tum-ens/mathprog-energy-models/README.md

 ### Equilibrium

-This LP model finds the **maximum welfare** solution for a given set of
-a) a discretised production cost curve (i.e. a **merit order** supply cost curve) and
-b) a discretised utility function of customers (i.e. a **price-demand** curve).
-I thus finds the [economic equilibrium](https://en.wikipedia.org/wiki/Economic_equilibrium) of the market situation encoded by its inputs.
+This linear programming (LP) model finds the **maximum welfare** solution for a given set of *a) a discretised production cost curve* (i.e. a **merit order** curve) and *b) a discretised utility function* of customers (i.e. a **price-demand** curve).
+It thus finds the [economic equilibrium](https://en.wikipedia.org/wiki/Economic_equilibrium) of the market situation encoded by its inputs.

 ### Intertemporal

-This LP model finds the minimum cost **investment plan** for for a set of two power plant technologies over multiple decades, allowing investment decisions every five years.
+This linear programming (LP) model finds the minimum cost **investment plan** for for a set of two power plant technologies over multiple decades, allowing investment decisions every five years.
 Old investments phase out of the power plant fleet after the parameterised **lifetime** of each investment is over.

 ### N minus 1

-This model finds the minimum cost network within a graph to **redundantly connect a set of source to a set of demand points**.
-"Redundantly" means that the resulting network is resilient against the failure of any single edge in the network, i.e. satisfying the [N-1 Criterion](https://emr.entsoe.eu/glossary/bin/view/ENTSO-E+Common+Glossary/N-1+Criterion) common in electric grid design.
+This mixed-integer linear programming (MILP) model finds the minimum cost network within a graph to **redundantly connect a set of source to a set of demand points**.
+"Redundantly" means that the resulting network is resilient against the failure of any single edge in the network, i.e. satisfying the [N-1 Criterion](https://www.entsoe.eu/fileadmin/user_upload/_library/publications/entsoe/Operation_Handbook/glossary_v22.pdf#page=9) common in electric grid design.

 ### SOforSG

-Storage Optimisation for Smart Grid.
-This model optimises **size and operation** of a hypothetical lossless **storage technology** for electric energy.
-A given electricity demand must be satisfied from
-a) a cost-free (renewable) energy supply with intermittent characteristic or from
-b) purchase, i.e. buying of electricity from the grid for a time-dependent price.
+This linear programming (LP) model is an abbreviation of *Storage Optimisation for Smart Grid*.
+This model determines optimal **size and operation** of a hypothetical lossless **storage technology** for electric energy.
+A given electricity demand must be satisfied from *either* a cost-free (renewable) energy supply with intermittent characteristic *or* from purchase of electricity from the grid for a time-dependent price.
+Surplus renewable energy can be sold either at generation time, or stored to yield a higher revenue later.
+This model is the core idea behind [urbs](https://github.com/tum-ens/urbs), which generalises the size and operation optimisation to an arbitrary number of energy conversion, transmission and storage processes (at aan rbitrary number of conceptual nodes, called *sites*).
+The central idea, the energy balance constraint, storage state equation and a cost minimisation objective function, are all present here.

 ### Startup and partial